gavinyork/zephyr3d/doc/markdown/scene.mesh.getpicktarget.md

 ## Mesh.getPickTarget() method

+Returns the pick target override to be reported when this object is picked.

-If set, the pick target will be returned as the pick result
+If not set, a default target derived from the node/material may be used.

 **Signature:**